edward1wang/Python-Net/README.md

 	# End of Function: Switch-Conf-Command (#Switch-Number, #Port-Number)

+	# Function: Handle-Record
-	Main Job: Process the records from connections.txt.
+	# Process the records from connections.txt.

 		# Find and open file:connections.txt

 		# Process every record from connections.txt

 			# Read the record

 			# If the record is not for switch connection (starting with Sxxx), skip to the next record.

 			# Split the record to a list:
 			(#Switch,#Port,#Building,#Facility,#RoomNumber,#Extension,#Jack Number,#CampusUnit)

 			# Process #Switch and #Port to get the proper Switch and Port number
-		# def Switch-Port-Numbers (#Switch, #Port)
+			# Call: Switch-Port-Numbers (#Switch, #Port)
 			# Return: #Switch-Number and #Port-Number

 			# Check if the #Switch-Number.cfg file has been opened for appending

 			# If not, open it

 			# If #Switch-Number is not the same as last record,

 				#Close current switch configuration file
 				#Open a new siwtch configuraiton file: #Switch-Number.cfg

 			# Format the switch interface configuration command based on the switch type
-		# def Switch-Conf-Command (#Switch-Number, #Port-Number)
+			# Call: Switch-Conf-Command (#Switch-Number, #Port-Number)
 			# Return: #Switch-conf-Command

-		# Appending the following line to the #Switch.cfg file:
+			# Appending the following line to the #Switch-Number.cfg file:
 			# interface #Port-Number
-		# description Building:#Building,Facility:#Facility,RoomNumber:#RoomNumber,JackNumber:#JackNumber,CampusUnit:#CampusUnit,Comments:#CurrentDes
+			# description #Switch-Conf-Command

+	# End of Function: Handle-Record

 Task 2: Update all switches with new port description commands